05 November 2019Quick Guide to Growing a Giant Pumpkin

 - They have a lot of growth to do (3.5-5.5kg per day) so your pumpkins need weekly feeding with liquid manure or

-- A giant pumpkin takes approximately four and a half months to grow – about 70 to 90 days before any fruit
+- Giant pumpkins take approximately four and a half months to grow – about 70 to 90 days before any fruit

 appears on the vine.